 - Take your time when answering the questions: Make sure you understand the question if you need to think

 - Don’t be late or too early (try and arrive around 10 minutes before)

-- Vague responses and if you make a mistake be honest and correct this
+- Try not to give vague responses and if you make a mistake be honest and correct this

 - Avoid bad mouthing your current or previous employer or co-workers

-- Little or no preparation on the role or the practice
+- Having done little or no preparation on the role or the practice

 - Try not to be over nervous (we all know this can be difficult)